-The desired entry requirement for this course is a grade B/6 at GCSE level in mathematics and English.

-Pupils do not need to have studies Business Studies at GCSE although this would be beneficial
+The desired entry requirement for this course is a grade C/4 at GCSE level in Mathematics and English.
+Pupils do not need to have studied Business at GCSE although, this would be beneficial.
 Pupils will have to develop substantial independent studies skills and an ability to use initiative.
 Pupils will be expected to study extensively in their own time as well as read around the subject.